Keyboard Controlled Human Movement in 3DEXCITE

 Let’s go through the process step by step!

-The first step is to bring a human character into the scene.
+First of all, we need to bring a human character into the scene.

 This path will serve as the movement guide when the script is triggered.